thoughtspot/cs_tools/docs/cs-tools/security-sharing/README.md

 # Security Sharing

-!!! caution "USE AT YOUR OWN RISK!"

-    *__This tool uses private API calls!__ These could change with any version update and break the provided functionality.*

 This solution allows the customer to manage column-level and table-level security models within an easy to manipulate user interface.